MileHacker Logo

 Comfort & Security

-Pack comfort items for long journeys, like a support pillow for the neck, eye mask, and earplugs.
-For security, a small padlock for your bags is useful.
-A secure belt or RFID-BLOCKING protection for credit cards maintains general practice, though mobile payment reduces the necessity of large physical cash amounts.
+Pack comfort items for long journeys, like a neck pillow, eye mask, and earplugs.
+For security, a small padlock for luggage is useful.
+A money belt or RFID protection for credit cards maintains general practice, though mobile payment reduces the need for large physical cash amounts.

 Travel Comfort & Safety